 If you still do not have telemetry after all of these steps, please reboot the surface computer and the companion computer, and try again.
 If it is still not working after rebooting, please leave a comment on discuss.bluerobotics.com.

 If you do not have telemetry, please troubleshoot that first according to the above instructions.

-If the video settings are correct, and there is no video stream, the most likely cause is a faulty physical connection with the camera ribbon cable.
+If the video settings are correct, and there are no errors displayed in the Console tab of the Application Settings in QGC, the most likely cause of a missing video stream is a faulty physical connection with the camera ribbon cable.
 Disconnect power to the ROV/Raspberry Pi and reseat the ribbon cable on both ends, ensuring that the contact side of the cable is oriented correctly.
 The contacts should face towards the board on the camera module, and towards the HDMI connector on the Raspberry Pi.

 If you have checked all of the above and still don't have a video stream, you can check the video streaming process for errors.
-Log into the Raspberry Pi via SSH or PuTTY and enter the following command into the Raspberry Pi command line:
+Log into the Raspberry Pi (the default ip address of the Raspberry Pi is 192.168.2.2) via SSH or PuTTY using the username 'pi' and the password 'companion'.
+After you have logged and enter the following command into the Raspberry Pi command line:

 screen -r video

 If the camera is working and the video stream is running, the output should end in something like this: